linuxsoftware/ls.joyous/docs/topics/settings.rst

 Default: Falls back to Django date formatting.
 (See :doc:`django:topics/i18n/formatting`, :setting:`django:SHORT_DATE_FORMAT`)

 Short format of dates, if different from the Django standard.
-Uses the same options as
+Uses the same options as :setting:`JOYOUS_DATE_FORMAT`.

 Added in :doc:`version 0.9.1 </releases/0.9.1>`.
 Use ``JOYOUS_DATE_SHORT_FORMAT = "j F Y"`` for formatting as it was previously.